Fedoraware/Fedoraloader/README.md

 It automatically downloads and injects the latest Fedoraware build into your game.
 Optionally, Fedoraloader can also restart Steam and inject a VAC-Bypass to prevent bans.

-This is a complete rewrite in C++ 20 of Fedoraloader in an attempt to fix previous issue and make the injection process as streamlined as possible.
+This is a complete rewrite of Fedoraloader in C++20 that focuses on fixing previous issues and making the injection process as streamlined as possible.
-The previous version was written in C# and can be found [here](https://github.com/Fedoraware/Fedoraloader-Legacy).
+The old version was written in C# and can be found [here](https://github.com/Fedoraware/Fedoraloader-Legacy).

 > [!NOTE]
-> VAC-Bypass is enabled by default and might cause issues with other games such as CS2.
+> VAC-Bypass is enabled by default and might cause issues with other games such as CS2 and Dota.

 ## Usage